 Storefront API provides quite a lot of data you can scrape, such as product title, price, compare price, URL, SKU, photos, etc. I think title, price, URL, and photos are popular with sellers.
 So here I try to write a few lines of code, which create variables to represent different product data of title, variants, vendor, price, created date, and use try/except for avoiding processing errors when bumping into some target data that is empty.

-Save the Scraped Data in Google sheet via Google Sheet API
+Python Tutorial: Save the Scraped Data in Google sheet via Google Sheet API

 After we test to run the script and find product data can show as we specify in the sublime text, we can add on the google sheet API modules and the codings.